Cinecred

 These settings force all heads or tails to have the same width.
 By default, it only affects blocks of the same content style, but can be broadened to include other content styles.
 To break the enforcement at some point, use the @Break Match column in the Credits spreadsheet.

-This setting is only available for content styles which are oriented horizontally.
+These settings are only available for content styles which are oriented horizontally.

 Setting demonstration

-Justify Head/Tail
+Horizontally Justify Head/Tail

 These settings control whether the head or tail should be justified left, centered, or justified right inside its allotted box, which is marked by green layout guides.